GLEAM: Learning to Match and Explain in Cross-View Geo-Localization: GLEAM-X: A Multi-Image MLLM Explanation Benchmark

 \section{GLEAM-X: A Multi-Image MLLM Explanation Benchmark}

 ~ { }

-GLEAM-X extends GLEAM-C to a multi-image reasoning setting, where the model not only predicts matches between query and reference images but also generates interpretable explanations. \textbf{In practice, GLEAM-C and GLEAM-X operate as an integrated pipeline:} GLEAM-C first retrieves the best-matching reference image for a given query, and GLEAM-X then verifies whether this reference image truly matches the query while providing human-interpretable explanations.
-In this section, we present the data composition (Sec.~\ref{sec:x-comp}), annotation procedure (Sec.~\ref{sec:x-anno}), and evaluation protocol (Sec.~\ref{sec:x-eval}) of the GLEAM-X benchmark.
+GLEAM-X extends GLEAM-C to a multi-image reasoning setting, where the model not only predicts matches between query and reference images but also generates interpretable explanations.
+In this section, we present the data composition (Sec.~\ref{sec:x-comp}), annotation procedure (Sec.~\ref{sec:x-anno}), evaluation protocol (Sec.~\ref{sec:x-eval}){, and how it can be combined with GLEAM-C as an integrated pipeline (Sec.~\ref{sec:integrate_pipe}).}